 (4) The vacuum cleaning equipment used in accordance with provisions of sub-paragraph (2), shall be properly maintained and after each cleaning operation, its surfaces kept in a clean state and free from asbestos waste and dust.

 (5) Asbestos waste shall not be permitted to remain on the floors or other surfaces at the work place at the end of the working shift and shall be transferred without delay to suitable receptacles.
 Any spillage of asbestos waste occurring during the course of the work at any time shall be removed and transferred to the receptacles maintained for the purpose without delay.

-(1) An approved breathing apparatus and protective clothing shall be provided and maintained in good conditions for use of every person employed -
+The approved breathing apparatus and appropriate work clothing as per the relevant National or international standards in consultation with the workers representatives and maintained in good conditions for use of every person employed -

 (a) in chambers containing loose asbestos;

 (b) in cleaning, dust settling or filtering chambers of apparatus;

 (c) in cleaning the cylinders, including the defer cylinders, or other parts of a carding machine by means of hand-stickles;